chrsdavis/NES-Emulator/README.md

 # NES-Emulator
-An emulator for the Nintendo Entertainment System in C++
+An instruction-accurate emulator for the Nintendo Entertainment System in C++